Delicia2000/Complaints_Classification/README.md

 The confusion matrix provides a detailed look at the model’s performance across different categories.
 The following image highlights the classification performance:

 ![Confusion Matrix](https://github.com/user-attachments/assets/c94a012e-3e83-4073-8263-9dc9de1abcc6)

----
 ##### Interpretation
+ ** 2430 successfully predicted as Cedit Reporting complaints** ** 16757 successfully predicted as debt collection complaints** ** 3334 successfully predicted as Mortgages and loans complaints** ** 3356 successfully predicted as Cedit card complaints** ** 2334 successfully predicted as Retail banking complaints**

 ---

 ## Future Improvements

 - **Advanced Text Classification Models:** Explore deep learning models like BERT to improve classification accuracy.
 - **Deploy my model using Flask:** Incorporate real-time data for continuous improvement and faster issue resolution.
-- **Dashboard:** Using Power BI, make a dashbaord that showcases in real time the complaints distribution
+- **Dashboard:** Using Power BI, make a dashboard that showcases in real-time the complaints distribution